Waterside Generating Station

 Waterside Generating Station was a power station in Manhattan, New York City, that opened in 1901 and was one of the first power plants in the United States that generated electricity using steam turbines.
 Built by the New York Edison Company, the facility was located in the Murray Hill neighborhood on the east side of First Avenue between East 38th and 40th streets, alongside the East River.
 The Waterside station also later served as a cogeneration facility and generated steam for the New York City steam system.

 The power plant was decommissioned by Con Edison in 2005 and sold to private developers as part of the East River Repowering Project, which increased the capacity of the East River Generating Station to replace the steam and electric output of the Waterside Generating Station.
 After demolition of the Waterside plant, the site underwent environmental remediation and was rezoned to allow for residential and commercial development.
-As of 2023, the property has remained vacant land.
+As of 2025, the property remained vacant land after a casino proposal there was rejected.